 While not necessarily having an enormous following, a real social media influencer may be changing opinions, views and genuinely engaging their followers.

-For me a leader of influence whether a person or a brand is exceptional with an allure which inspires and brings together others for a higher vision.
+For me a leader of influence whether a person or a brand is an allure which inspires and brings together others for a higher vision.
 They do this through their brand consistency, messaging and resonating storytelling.

 Redefining how we talk about your business.